mxcube/mxcubecore/docs/source/dev/user-based-login-details.md

 **Observers** can remain logged in even if the **user in control** logs out.

-The **user in control** can change session / proposal without signing out.
-He can only choose between intersection sessions - sessions to which all logged-in users belong to.
+The **user in control** can change session without signing out.
+The users can only see the sessions they have in common - to which all logged-in users belong to.
 Hence, the list of available sessions displayed is the same for every user.
 Example:

     User 1 has access to sessions A B C
     User 2 has access to sessions A B